-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Illinois Law Enforcement Alarm System as of June 30, 2004, and the respective changes in financial position and cash flows, for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and business-type activities of the Illinois Law Enforcement Alarm System as of June 30, 2006, and the respective changes in financial position and cash flows where applicable, thereof, for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued our report dated January 20, 2006, on our consideration of the Illinois Law Enforcement Alarm System's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated January 22, 2008 on our consideration of the Illinois Law Enforcement Alarm System's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in conjunction with this report in considering the results of our audit.